NOC-OI/intermediate-git/_episodes/11-issue-tracking.md

 sharing the code publicly.
 There are several other important steps to consider which we will cover here.

-## Sharing code to encourage collaboration

-### Making the code public

-By default repositories created on GitHub are private and only their creator can see them.
-Since we added an open source license to our repository we probably want to make sure people can actually access it.

-To make your repository public, if it is not already, go to your repository on GitHub and click on the `Settings` link near the top right corner.
-Then scroll down to the bottom of the page and the "Danger Zone" settings.
-Click on "Change Visibility" and you should see a message saying "Change to public".
-If it says "Change to private" then the repository is already public.
-You will then be asked to confirm that you indeed want to make the repository public and agree to the warning that the code will now be publicly visible.
-As a security measure, you will then have to put in your GitHub password.

-### Transferring to an organisation

-Currently our repository is under the GitHub "namespace" of our individual user.
-This is OK for individual projects where we are the sole or at least the main code author, but for bigger and more complex projects it is common to use a GitHub organisation named after our project.
-If we are a member of an organisation and have the appropriate permissions then we can transfer a repository from our personal namespace to the organisation's.
-This can be done with another option in the "Danger Zone" settings, the "Transfer ownership" button.
-Pressing this will then prompt us as to which organisation we want to transfer the repository to.

 ## Working with collaborators

 The strength of online collaboration platforms such as GitHub does not just lie in the ability to share code.